 An average of 25-30 players a day, representing all ages and skill levels, took part in the WTTC's four-day Holiday Clinic, Dec.
 27-30.
 Robert and Rawle did drills and led games.
 The Dec.
 28 group appears above.

-55 players -- a low turnout on account of a snowstorm and the holidays.
+55 players -- a low turnout due to a snowstorm and the holidays.
 In the finals of the open, the WTTC's Kai Zhang (ranked 10th in the country) upset Damien Provost (ranked 6th) and Kewei Li (ranked 2nd) to take home the $1,500 grand prize.
 Warren Rosenberg's action shots.
 Results and winners' photos.

 Congratulations to the winners of the Pleasantville HS table tennis tournament, held at the WTTC on Dec.
 6: 1.
 Adam Bucheister 2.
 Josh Wallen 3.
 Paul French.
 Also to the winners of Horace Greeley HS: 1.
 Robbie Laidlaw 2.
 Richard Ma 3.
 Robert Sterian.

 109 players, including 10 rated over 2500.
 In the final of the open event, Atlanta's Kewei Li (rated 2686) won for the second month in a row, defeating Wen Guo of China (3,15,12).
 Photos and Results.
 Video will be posted shortly.

 143 players -- the highest number since Oct.
 2011.
 Five of the country's top 11 players competed.
 In the final of the open event, chopper Kewei Li (rated 2662) defeated Kai Zhang (2661) (3,9,6).
 Results + winners' photos.
 Warren Rosenberg's action shots.
 Video of the finals.
 Best semifinal.